djhaskin987/methuselah/README.md

 together.
 If all captures found exist exactly in a different freeze, the freeze is aborted gracefully.

+In order to facilitate fast freezing, a sha256sum of all the sha256sums of captures and their filenames is taken and recorded as part of the freeze.
+This is then used to detect if a freeze should happen.

 ## Tagging

 Freezes can be tagged.
 A freeze may have as many free form tags as may be.